DerekSeverson/gulp-inject-stringified-html/README.md

 1. **BAD** - `templateUrl` creates dependency between View logic and template's URL location
 2. **UGLY** - `template` forces developer to manually escape html string _(tedious, unreadable)_

+In a perfect world...

++ Templates should be readable.
-In a perfect world, `View` logic should be have readable templates and completely _orthogonal_ to how templates are retreived from URLs!!
++ View logic should be _orthogonal_ to template URL location.

-The **GOOD**
+A Solution...

++ **GOOD** - `gulp-inject-stringifed-html` plugin solves the above issues during the build process.

 ## Usage